thegcoder/state-requirements/README.md

 General Assembly Project 2
- Student State Requirements App: This app allows school counselors to have a live view where they view each students requirements.
-School administration can also gauge whether they are on track to graduate based upon their individual state.
+ Student State Requirements App: This app allows school counselors to have a live view where they view each students requirements by state.
+School administration/counselors can also gauge whether each individual student is on track to graduate based upon their individual state requirements.

  My Project Board
  https://trello.com/b/kghLfLia/project-2